Best Black Friday 2021 sales and deals to shop now

 - Equinox: $600 off the SoulCycle at-home bike

-- Headspace: 60 percent off a monthly subscription for up to 12 months from Nov.
-23 through Dec.
+- Headspace: 60 percent off a monthly subscription for up to 12 months through Dec.
 6

 - Peloton: Up to $350 off the Bike+ and up to $150 off accessories